 Of course, you also need to think about safety.
 Yes, the entire world is your canvas, but that doesn’t mean it’s a safe one.
 That’s especially true when you are going to various dangerous locations just to create some art.

 It’s never worth risking your life or someone else’s just to finish an art piece.
 Remember, art can be replaced, you are unique and you should take care of yourself as much as you possibly can.
 That’s what matters the most in the end.

 So, try to keep in mind the morality of where to create stencil graffiti art and at the same time, make sure that you integrate the very best security options too.
 It’s important to know how to tackle all these things if you want to stay safe.
 It’s certainly a huge challenge to paint within these restraints, but remember, your safety and the legal aspect of this practice need to be put in perspective.
 The legal side must be looked into as well so check out our page ‘GRAFFITI ART LAW‘ to find out more and to not be caught out!

 - WISCONSIN CENTRAL: BIAFRA INC. (TheLost&Found): Image via www.hiveminer.com

 - THIS’LL LOOK NICE WHEN IT’S FRAMED: Banksy.
 Image via www.canvas101.co.uk

 HI!
 I’m the guy behind this site.
-Living in Bristol, England, I’m an independent filmmaker, blogger and a huge fan of Stencil Graffiti Art.
+I’m an independent filmmaker and blogger.